ncarlier/feedpushr/README.md

 - Support of [PubSubHubbud][pubsubhubbud] the open, simple, web-scale and decentralized pubsub protocol.
 - REST API with complete [OpenAPI][openapi] documentation.
-- Full feature CLI to interact with the daemon's API.
+- Full feature Web UI and CLI to interact with the daemon's API.
 - Metrics production for monitoring.

 ## Installation